 - 1. Consented individual properties, single and multi-management enterprises: - i.
-The Environment Canterbury FEP Audit Template included as Appendix 2 to record findings for audits related to consented individual properties, single and multi-management enterprises. - 2.
-Irrigation Schemes, HWRRP Collectives and Principal Water Suppliers holding a discharge consent with a N load or limit: - i.
-The Irrigation Schemes, HWRRP Collectives and Principal Water Suppliers own templates as long as they include the objectives and targets forming part of their consent or EMS. - 3.
+The Environment Canterbury FEP Audit Template to record findings for audits related to consented individual properties, single and multi-management enterprises. - 2.
+Irrigation Schemes, HWRRP Collectives and Principal Water Suppliers holding a discharge resource consent with a N load or limit: - i.
+The Irrigation Schemes, HWRRP Collectives and Principal Water Suppliers own templates as long as they include the objectives and targets forming part of their resource consent or within their EMS. - 3.
 ISO Programmes: - i.
-Their own templates as long as the template includes the objectives and targets included in the Environment Canterbury approved FEP template.
-ISO Programmes auditors need to ensure that the template can accommodate resource consent requirements of individuals, single and multi-management farming enterprises, Irrigation Schemes, HWRRP Collectives and Principal Water Suppliers.
+The Environment Canterbury FEP Audit Template to record findings for audits related to consented individual properties, single and multi-management enterprises. - ii.
+The ISO Programme is to use the template agreed with the Irrigation Schemes, HWRRP Collectives and Principal Water Suppliers in the case when the ISO programme audit is to count as a scheme or collective audit.